-1. Internal Territories.-(i) General.
-The electricity supply undertakings at Canberra in the Australian Capital Territory and at Darwin, Katherine, Tennant Creek and Alice Springs in the Northern Territory are operated by the Commonwealth Government.

-(ii) Australian Capital Territory.
+- 1. Internal Territories.-(i) General.
+The electricity supply undertakings at Canberra in the Australian Capital Territory and at Darwin, Katherine, Tennant Creek and Alice Springs in the Northern Territory are operated by the Commonwealth Government. - (ii) Australian Capital Territory.
 The supply authority is the Canberra Electric Supply.
 Supply was first established at Canberra during 1915 and was met from local steam plant.
 Connexion to the New South Wales interconnected system was effected in 1929, and all requirements are now taken from this system.
+Locally owned plant consists of diesel alternators of 4,000 kW, which are retained as a standby for essential supplies, and steam plant of 5,100 kW, which is in retirement.

-Total population served with electricity at 30th June, 1960, was 51,000 and the total number of ultimate consumers was 15,554.
+Total population served with electricity at 30th June, 1961, was 58,000 and the total number of ultimate consumers was 17,279.